satellite-image-deep-learning/techniques/README.md

    1.22.
 [Implementation of the 3D-CNN model for land cover classification](https://medium.com/geekculture/remote-sensing-deep-learning-for-land-cover-classification-of-satellite-imagery-using-python-6a7b4c4f570f) -> uses the Sundarbans dataset, with [repo](https://github.com/syamkakarla98/Satellite_Imagery_Analysis).
 Also read [Land cover classification of Sundarbans satellite imagery using K-Nearest Neighbor(K-NNC), Support Vector Machine (SVM), and Gradient Boosting classification algorithms](https://towardsdatascience.com/land-cover-classification-in-satellite-imagery-using-python-ae39dbf2929) which is by the same author and shares the repo

    1.23.
-[SSTN](https://github.com/zilongzhong/SSTN) -> PyTorch Implementation of SSTNs for hyperspectral image classifications from the IEEE T-GRS paper "Spectral-Spatial Transformer Network for Hyperspectral Image Classification: A FAS Framework."
-Demonstrates a novel spectral-spatial transformer network (SSTN), which consists of spatial attention and spectral association modules, to overcome the constraints of convolution kernels
+[SSTN](https://github.com/zilongzhong/SSTN) -> Spectral-Spatial Transformer Network for Hyperspectral Image Classification: A FAS Framework

    1.24.
 [SatellitePollutionCNN](https://github.com/arnavbansal1/SatellitePollutionCNN) -> A novel algorithm to predict air pollution levels with state-of-art accuracy using deep learning and GoogleMaps satellite images